 Read more: Understanding New Power, Harvard Business Review, December 2014.

-Deliverable 8: Examples of policy that have enabled or encouraged approach (legislation, exec order)
+Supporting Policies

 Because aligned strategic commitments explicitly do not rise to the level of formalized partnerships, they are not bound by the same legal considerations for more formal public-private partnerships.
 However, calls to action and aligned commitments are consistent with recent efforts to expand public and civil society participation and to create more open, participatory, and collaborative government: